andrewkmag/BuddyShooter/README.md

 ## Room for Improvement

 Room for improvement:
-- To be updated accordingly upon further completion of project
+- To be updated accordingly upon further completion of project ...

 To do:
 - Online Multiplayer functionality
 - Main Menu
+- Steamworks SDK Integration

 ## Acknowledgements
 - This project was inspired by...